Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reowou30/index.md

 The helichrysum and calendula give the oil a bright, sun-yellow hue to the blend.

-**Cautions:**

-Keep away from eyes and mouth.
-If skin, eye or nasal irritation occurs, discontinue use.

 This 30ml bottle contains 100% pure essential oils.
 Shake well before use.

-It can be used for a variety of uses including:
+It can be used in a variety of ways including:

 \- add to your own carrier oil